splorp/tersus/readme.md

 Why create yet another theme?
 As clean and stripped down as some themes are, we wanted to prune things a bit further.

-Tersus was originally called Simplicity, a name that was suggested prior to the discovery of a [WordPress](http://wordpress.org/) theme already using that name.
+Tersus was originally named Simplicity — a term that described exactly what the project was all about.
+However, that was prior to the discovery of a [WordPress](http://wordpress.org/) theme already using that very name.
 After a brief discussion, several latin terms were bandied about as replacements.
 Tersus (which means ‘clean, neat, or cleansed’) seemed to fit the bill rather nicely … and here we are.

 A version of Tersus is also being developed for [Tumblr](http://tersustheme.tumblr.com/) and is [available on GitHub](http://github.com/splorp/tersus-tumblr/).